Configuring your cloud provider

 - You must possess the necessary permissions to manage principals and billing accounts in your organization

-If any of those pre-requisites are not met, like if you don't yet have an organization, you must contact Nitrado as the steps will be different from what is described below.
+If any of those pre-requisites are not met, like if you don't yet have an organization, you must contact Nitrado as the steps are different from what is described below.

 Creating a Principal